haczkk/Caga-anan_HansUriel_ShoppingCartActivity/README.md

 # AI Usage in This Project

 • “Why am I getting an error with my variable not being declared?"
+  - Used it to determine errors when it comes to properly declaring variables, which I applied throughout my program.

 • “How do I validate user input in C# using int.TryParse to avoid errors?”